Pick1a1username/Mastering-Python-Design-Patterns-Second-Edition-In-Rust/chapter08/flyweight-rust-flow.md

 # Flyweight in Rust

-The material shows how instances are generated in Rust.
+This material shows how instances are generated in Rust.

 ## 1